-Being the host for an Au Pair in France is the perfect chance to share a glimpse of the French lifestyle while having an affordable, flexible and multicultural childcare.
+Being the host for an Au Pair in France is the perfect chance to share a glimpse of the French lifestyle while having an affordable, flexible and multicultural childcare option.

 Welcoming an Au Pair to your home is the chance to bring other cultures closer to your children!
 The official Au Pair program has established some regulations for families that will help to assure a pleasant stay for both parties.

 However, in France there are two different types of Au Pair program: the Stagiaire aide familial étranger and the Salarié Au Pair.
 When we refer to the Au Pair program, we consider the Au Pair as Stagiaire aide familial étranger.

 These are the requirements to fulfil to be part of the program:

 Have at least one child under 18 years old

 Provide the participant with a room (it cannot be shared with other family members or used for other activities)

 But how can you become a Host Family?
 The first step to find suitable candidates is to create a profile on our website and personalize it.
 As a Basic Member, you will be able to send standard messages and add candidates to your favorite list.

 You also have the chance to become a Premium Member and send personalized messages to the candidates you like.
 In addition, you will also get our contract template and a useful handbook for the stay.

 After browsing through profiles and exchanging a couple of messages with possible candidates, make sure to plan an interview on Skype.